F3de420/Cannacoin-Sub-Raffler/README.md

 ## Features

-- Automatically monitors specified subreddits for raffle triggers.
+- Automatically monitoring specified subreddits for raffle triggers.
 - Uses the [Random.org API](https://random.org) for drawing unique random numbers.
 - Excludes specified users and bots from raffles.
 - Notifies users when a raffle has already occurred in a post.